AlirezaEtezad/PyDeploy/09-Streamlit-ChatBot/README.md

 ## Enter ChatBot Folder:
-It is stupidly just Does 3X to your messages.
+It is an outdated chatbot!!